jstine06/graphrag-toolkit/docs/lexical-graph/configuring-and-tuning-traversal-based-search.md

 Parameters options:

-  - `model`: Uses a LlamaIndex-based `SentenceReranker` to rerank all statements in the result set.
+  - `model`: Uses a LlamaIndex-based `SentenceReranker` to rerank all statements in the result set
-  - `tfidf` (default): Applies a term frequency-inverse document frequency measure to rank statements.
-This option is significantly faster than the model-based approach.
+  - `tfidf` (default): Applies a term frequency-inverse document frequency measure to rank statements
-  - `None`: Disables the reranking feature completely.
+  - `None`: Disables the reranking feature completely

-To use the model reranker, you must install the following additional dependencies:
+The tfidf-based option is significantly faster than the model-based approach.
+To use the model reranker, you must first install the following additional dependencies:

 ```
 pip install torch sentence_transformers